Information for candidates

 - Have a current employment in the national, regional or local public sector or international civil service.
 Alternatively candidates' may be employed in non-profit or voluntary sector.

-- Hold a university degree in a field relevant to the areas of work described in this call
+- Hold a university degree in a field relevant to the areas of work described in this call.

-- At least three years of experience in scientific, technical, administrative advisory or supervisory responsibilities
+- At least three years of experience in scientific, technical, administrative advisory or supervisory responsibilities.

-- Be a national of a Member State of the EU or a national of the European Economic Area (Norway, Iceland, Liechtenstein)
+- Be a national of a Member State of the EU or a national of the European Economic Area (Norway, Iceland, Liechtenstein) or a country with which the Council has decided to open accession negotiations.

 - Be able to communicate in English as this is the working language of ECHA.

-Selected candidates will be invited for a telephone and/or face-to-face interview.
+Only selected candidates will be invited for a telephone and/or face-to-face interview.

 Assessment of applications